 The essential characteristics of a bolt action rifle for hunting ungulates are precision and reliability.

-This camo, combining micro and macro-design patterns, allows the bolt action to be completely camouflaged with the environment and escape the perception of the ungulates, with a field of view twice as wide as that of a man.
+Horizon All Terrain is available in black technopolymer or True Timber Strata camo with Cerakote paint on the barrel and action.
+This distinctive camouflage, combining micro and macro-design patterns, allows the bolt action to be completely camouflaged with the environment and escape the perception of the ungulates, with a field of view twice as wide as that of a man.

 And the Cerakote treatment on the barrel and action, typical of the Elite line, improves the bolt action resistance to weather conditions.